e621ng/e621ng/README.md

 `docker compose run --rm rubocop` to run the linter.

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34517` to connect to a database named `e621_development` with the user `e621`.
 Leave the password blank, anything will work.

+This repo comes with [Ruby LSP](https://github.com/Shopify/ruby-lsp) preconfigured.
+Install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) and follow the instructions.
+The only requirement is that the Ruby version used by e621 ([see here](https://github.com/e621ng/e621ng/blob/master/.ruby-version)) is installed on your host.
+I recommend [rbenv](https://github.com/rbenv/rbenv) to manage your Ruby versions.

 ## Production Setup